siran/writing/_posts/2020-02-03-use-mfa-on-the-cli-and-execute-awscli-commands-securely-3i8c.md

 ---
 title: Use MFA on the CLI and execute awscli commands securely
+subtitle: You can script your way through secure convenience.
 date: '2020-02-03T01:46:35.394Z'
 excerpt: >-
   To enhance security, you can enable multi-factor authenticantion (MFA) use